Safety & Education

 Combustion air is vital for gas appliances.
 Make sure no obstructions are blocking the appliance’s air intake and regularly check the venting of your gas furnace and water heater by touching the vent pipe (be careful…if operating properly it will be hot).

 We add an odorant to your natural gas so you can detect a leak should one occur.
-If you think you might have a gas leak, call us at our toll-free number: 1-800-MDU FAST (1-800-638-3278)
+If you think you might have a gas leak, leave the area immediately.
+Do not light any matches, use a telephone of any type, operate any light switches or electrical devices, or pull plugs from outlets.
+Any of these could ignite accumulated gas.
+When you and everyone else are clear of the area, call us at our toll-free number: 800-MDU FAST (800-638-3278)

 Never use your range as a heater.
 Your gas range has one purpose – to cook food.
 It should never be used as a secondary source of heat.
 When your oven door is left open, it prevents the thermostat from cycling and periodically turning the gas off.
 This constant burning could create a situation that could cause asphyxiation or fire.